This was going to a most extraordinary experience: The temple complex of Angkor.

 Back “home” I had a beer and a dip in the pool.
 In the evening I went for a walk in the Night Market with a lot of other tourists.
 I dined in the city centre.
 Plenty of young men offer tuk-tuk rides, but I’m staying close by.
 I’m glad I don’t have to go on an expedition just to go out in town.

 After breakfast I started the day at Preah Khan Temple, then Neak Pean and Ta Som.
 My sightseeing tour brought me further to East Mebon and lunch.
 Bought a T-shirt.
 Rounded it all off at Banteay Srey several kilometres away.

 I have had quite enough of temples now.
 Luckily they are so different.
 Watch the films and pictures.
 I hope I’m able to hold them apart when I return home.
 I suppose I’ll have to consult photos on the internet for help.
-I dropped by the Night Market and bought a hammock.
+This evening I dropped by the Night Market and bought a hammock.
 I was kind of inspired by the locals who sleep in them under their houses on pillars.
 My hammock was not quite similar, but I look forward to testing it when I return home.

 Also this evening I dined in the restaurant area, but dropped into several places both before and after for a coffee, shake or similar.
 It is quite interesting to see life unfold, with all its sounds and visual impressions.

 My driver took me to three places outside the central Angkor area.
 I went into one temple and looked at the others from the road.
 Enough is enough.

 Then we took the long way out to Chong Kneas floating village, a weird place.
 In a bay or river at the large Tonle Sap lake in Cambodia many Vietnamese have found a home on their house boats.
 Complete with hair-dressers, churches, mosque and school.
 Many of them eventually move ashore.
 Strange.